 You are here

-Ms. Hartley is a member of the American Bar Association, Public Relations Society of America, American Society of Association Executives and Women in Government Relations.
-She is a member of the World Blind Union’s Employment Working Group, which launched Project Aspiro, a career planning and employment website for people who are blind or partially sighted as well as for service providers, friends and family, and employers.
-Ms. Hartley is a member of the board of directors of DC Bilingual Public Charter School in Washington, D.C.
-She also serves on the advisory council for the Rehabilitation Research and Training Center on Employment Outcomes for Individuals who are Blind or Visually Impaired, an initiative of the National Research and Training Center on Blindness and Low Vision at Mississippi State University.
+Ms. Hartley is a member of the Maryland State Bar, American Bar Association, Public Relations Society of America, American Society of Association Executives, Women in Government Relations and Leadership Greater Washington.
+She is a member of the World Blind Union’s Employment Working Group, which launched Project Aspiro, a career planning and employment website for people who are blind or partially sighted, service providers, friends, family and employers.
+Ms. Hartley also serves on the board of directors of the Alexandria, Virginia, Chamber of Commerce.